ricerijoh/gps_app/README.md

     smaller datasets
 * **mapmatch** tracks to roads with https://leuvenmapmatching.readthedocs.io
-    * Here I think its better to mapmatch every each .gpx individually and based on the updated track it should be easier to distigush unique tracks
+    * Here I think its better to mapmatch every each .gpx individually and based on the updated track it should be easier to distigush unique track.
+Another way would be to concatinate all of the coordinates and then run the RDP on the concatinated coordinates.
+This will make it a single track and remove uneccessary points.
 * Combine all maptracked tracks and distingush the unique tracks
     * This will be the core alogorithm and the whole idea for this application
 * Use some kind of filter for height gain since it ususally can give inaccurate